DORA vs HITRUST CSF

 Why Organizations Use It

-Ensures mandatory compliance to avoid fines up to 2% global turnover.
+Ensures mandatory compliance to avoid severe administrative penalties and periodic penalty payments up to 1% of average daily worldwide turnover for CTPPs.
 Bolsters resilience amid rising cyber threats (74% firms hit by ransomware), fosters stakeholder trust, reduces systemic risks, and drives cybersecurity investments estimated at €10-15B EU-wide.

 Implementation Overview